CrawlerCode/payload-authjs/README.md

 ### Utility functions

-This plugin also exports utility functions get the current payload user
+This plugin also export a utility function to get the current payload user

 ```tsx
 // ServerComponentExample.tsx